-Fortunately treatment for threadworms is very easy.
-Usually only one or 2 doses of a medication is needed to kill the infestation — once initially and then a second dose repeated 2 weeks after the initial dose if required.
+Fortunately, treatment for threadworms is very easy.
+Usually, only one or 2 doses of medication are needed to kill the infestation — once initially and then a second dose repeated 2 weeks after the initial dose.

-Many anti-worm preparations, for example pyrantel (brand names include Anthel and Combantrin) and mebendazole (e.g. Vermox) can be bought over-the-counter at pharmacies, but some are only available on prescription, such as albendazole (Zentel).
+Many anti-worm preparations, for example pyrantel (e.g. brand names Anthel, Combantrin and Early Bird) and mebendazole (e.g. Combantrin-1 with Mebendazole, Vermox) can be bought over-the-counter at pharmacies.
+However, some are only available on prescription, such as albendazole (Zentel).
 Some anti-worm medicines are unsuitable for pregnant women or children aged less than 12-24 months.
-Suspensions are available for children not old enough to take tablets.
+Suspensions (Vermox) are available for children not old enough to take tablets.
 Your doctor will advise you on the most appropriate treatment.

 Zinc cream or mild antiseptic cream used around the bottom at night and in the morning can help with itching.

 Doctors advise treating the whole family if one member has worms, even if others have no symptoms.
-This is because the worms spread very easily and re-infection is common.
-If multiple children from a school class or friendship group are infected it is a good idea to treat everyone simultaneously.
+This is because the worms spread very easily, and re-infection is common.
+If multiple children from a school class or friendship group are infected, it is a good idea to treat everyone at the same time.

-Re-infection can occur even if a child has been treated very recently.
-This is because the worms lay eggs around the bottom, causing irritation and prompting the child to scratch.
-As a result of this, or if the child doesn’t wash his or her hands after going to the toilet, the child will get the worm eggs lodged under the fingernails, and then they may be carried to the mouth.
-Then the eggs get back into the child's intestine, hatch out and a new batch of worms is produced, thus starting the whole cycle again.
+Re-infection can occur even if you or your child has been treated very recently.
+This is because the worms lay eggs around the bottom, causing irritation and prompting scratching.
+As a result of this, or if you or your child don’t wash your hands after going to the toilet, you will get the worm eggs lodged under the fingernails, and then they may be carried to your mouth.
+Then the eggs get back into the intestine, hatch out, and a new batch of worms is produced, thus starting the whole cycle again.

 So, to prevent re-infection, make sure that:

 No. Threadworms are a different type of worm from those that animals get.
+You can’t catch threadworms from your pet.
 Threadworms can’t be transmitted between people and animals.
 However, it is important to ‘worm’ your pets regularly for their own health and also because children can get other types of worms from animals.